-Mindo Cloudforest FoundationWith members from 5 countries, MCF enters its 15th year of activities as a multidisciplinary team: Ornithologists, ecologists, conservationists, artists, a physicist, a forestry specialist and an eco-tourism entrepreneur or two.
-Men, women, Ecuadorians, North-Americans, Germans, an Irishman and an Aussie, our diversity is our strength!
+Mindo Cloudforest FoundationWith members from 6 countries, MCF enters its 18th year of activities as a multidisciplinary team: Ornithologists, ecologists, conservationists, artists, a physicist, a forestry specialist, an historian and an eco-tourism entrepreneur or two.
+Men, women, Ecuadorians, North-Americans, Germans, a Frenchman, an Irishman and an Aussie, our diversity is our strength!
 Coming soon: new opportunities to join us and become a supporting member!
 Please keep your eyes peeled.

 Our Mission, History and Expertise